RoboJackets/business-process-manual/corporate/finance/bookkeeping-standards.rst

 Accidental transactions
 -----------------------
-In the event a ramp card is used for a personal transaction, the transaction must be `repaid by the card holder <https://support.ramp.com/hc/en-us/articles/1500008385922-Accidental-or-personal-charges-on-Ramp>`_.
+In the event a Ramp card is used for a personal transaction, the transaction must be `repaid by the card holder within Ramp<https://support.ramp.com/hc/en-us/articles/1500008385922-Accidental-or-personal-charges-on-Ramp>`_.
-When synchronizing an accidental transaction to QuickBooks, categorize it under "99999 - Accidental and Mischarge".
+When synchronizing an accidental transaction to QuickBooks, categorize it under **99999 - Accidental and Mischarge**.

 Square payments
 ---------------